StudyClubForSplunk/conf23/Part1_Installing_Splunk.md

 ## when attendee instances fire up we want Splunk to be running but there is no boot-start for init.d for any instances??
 It worked fine when Linux instance was haded to us by SplunkShow

- ## I would prefer to use the fresh build for the SH rather than IDX-01.
-I case of any issues, the index will still work and we can use the CM for searching
+ ## Preference to use the fresh build for the SH rather than IDX-01.
+In case of any issues, the index will still work and we can use the CM for searching